Now could be a perfect time to consider a move to Portugal from USA.

 In the same year, the US had 133 mass shootings within just 164 days, including the notorious Orlando nightclub attack in which 49 people were killed.

-4. Safer food
+4. Safer Food

 Thanks to EU regulations, Portugal has significantly stricter sanitary and animal welfare standards than the US.